 Let’s look at the realities …

 Throughout the world, customers across virtually all demographics are rapidly adopting smartphone communication and shifting from voice to text and images.
 Messaging in its various forms is proliferating at an unprecedented rate.
-What customers are actually doing is expanding their conversations beyond the realms of pure social or business engagement with friends or colleagues, into the domain of customer service and on-line shopping.
-Sadly, at this time, very few organizations are appropriately provisioned to meet the technical or practical challenges that Bots or Virtual Assistants present.
+What customers are actually doing is expanding their conversations beyond the realms of pure social or business engagement with friends or colleagues, into the domain of customer service and online shopping.
+Sadly, very few organizations are appropriately provisioned to meet the technical or practical challenges that Customer Service Bots or Virtual Assistants present.

-The short answer is that very few VA’s or Chat Bots have achieved the Utopian vison of providing exceptionally high levels of customer satisfaction, while simultaneously reducing the overall cost-to-serve.
-One of the many key reasons for this reality is that in the early stages of development, most Chatbots and VA’s still require a heavy Cognitive Load from users.
+The short answer is that few virtual assistants or chatbots have achieved the Utopian vision of providing exceptionally high levels of customer satisfaction, while simultaneously reducing the overall cost-to-serve.
+One of the many key reasons for this reality is that in the early stages of development, most chatbots and virtual assistants still require a heavy Cognitive Load from users.
 In some instances, users are required to use specific terms, words, or trigger phrases.
-This, naturally creates degrees of user frustration and consequently, low adoption rates.
-The process of engaging with most VAs or Bots is far from being intuitive and in most cases, remote from the concept of a conversation.
+This naturally creates degrees of user frustration and consequently, low adoption rates.
+The process of engaging with most virtual assistants or Bots is far from being intuitive and in most cases, remote from the concept of a conversation.

-However, in the very near future VAs and Bots will evolve an inherent ability to connect with and relate to humans truly; to understand attitudes and intent; to interpret vocal gestures and nuances and even to build significant emotional connections.
+However, in the very near future virtual assistants and chatbots will evolve an inherent ability to connect with and relate to humans truly; to understand attitudes and intent; to interpret vocal gestures and nuances and even to build significant emotional connections.

 These developments take us beyond Artificial Intelligence into the realms of Artificial Emotion.
 It can be argued that we’re almost there.
 By way of example: Launched in 2014 and the focus of massive on-going development and refinement, Amazon’s Echo, coupled with Alexa, (Amazon’s Voice Service platform and App) has already attracted well over five million loyal users, many of whom report that Alexa evokes a sense of genuine human connection; that interacting with Alexa is somewhat like talking to a friend1.